The Nourish project

 The Nourish Hub

-The Nourish Hub is a project to create a new community kitchen, that will be a space for local residents to gather but also work as a commercial kitchen, providing culinary training.
-It will be created by refurbishing a disused space on the ground floor of Swanscombe House, 1 St Ann's Road, W11 4SS.
-See location on Google map
+The Nourish Hub is a project to create a new community kitchen, that will be a space for local residents to meet and also work as a commercial kitchen, providing culinary training.
+It has been created by refurbishing a disused space on the ground floor of Swanscombe House at 1 St Ann's Road on the Edward Woods Estate.
+See the location on Google Maps.

 Design of the hub